tsums/jekyll-rmagick/README.md

 Each generated image will be made available in the post data under the key `[prefix]-[meta]` according to configuration.

 #### Extra Options
+Place these under the `jekyll-rmagick` header in config.
 | option | value | desc |
 |--------|-------|------|
 | brightness-mod|0.0-1.0| decrease brightness of images (useful for overlaying text)|